tardis-sn/tardis/docs/io/configuration/components/models/index.rst

 Models
 ******

-TARDIS requires a model of the homologously expanding ejecta in order to run a simulation (see :ref`model`).
+TARDIS requires a model of the homologously expanding ejecta in order to run a simulation (see :ref:`model`).
 A model will include information like the velocity shell structure, abundances, density, etc.
 TARDIS offers two ways of specifying the model: either directly in the configuration YAML file or separately in a model.csvy file.
 See `here <https://csvy.org/>`_ for an explanation of